davidfig/markdown-api/README.md

 ## rationale

-I wanted to create API markdown to document simple APIs that I release on github.
-The source file needs to include JSDoc commenting.
+I wanted to create a way to document simple APIs that I release on github.
+The source file(s) need to include JSDoc commenting.
 The program simply pastes the JSDoc header and function name into the markdown file (usually README.md) at the API tag.
-It does no fancy parsing of the source file.
+It does no fancy parsing of the source file but instead includes one line after the comment block.

 ## example